mia0x1/mia0x1.github.io/_posts/2024-04-27-podman-rootless.md

 published: true
 description: Discover how to set up and manage an httpd container using Podman on Debian without requiring root privileges.
 This post provides step-by-step instructions on running containers in a rootless context, enhancing your system's security and leveraging systemd for persistent container management.
 tags:
-  - Linux
+  - linux
-  - Bash
+  - bash
-  - Security
+  - security
 title: How To Deploy a Rootless httpd Container with Podman
+header:
+ image: /images/header/container.webp
+ teaser: /images/header/container.webp
 ---

 In this blog post, we'll explore how to set up and run an httpd server (Apache HTTP Server) using a containerized environment with Podman.
 A key aspect of this setup is running the container in a rootless context, which significantly reduces the risk of system-wide security vulnerabilites.
 By eliminating the need for root privileges, this method minimizes the potential impact of exploits and enhances the overall security posture of our server.